-So you’re new to the coffee scene and you quickly realize that there can be a lot more to ordering a good cup of Joe than you imagined.
+So you’re new to the coffee scene and you quickly realize that there can be a lot more to ordering coffee than you imagined.

-Americanos, Cortados, Flat Whites, Long Blacks, and Pour-overs, these are just a few of the orders you may have heard being slung around your favourite coffee shop.
+Americanos, Cortados, Flat Whites, Long Blacks, and Pour-overs, these are just a few of the phrases you may have heard being slung around your favourite coffee shop.

 If you don’t know exactly what they mean, don’t worry – you’re not alone.

-Rather than just pointing at the menu and saying “I want that thing,” I’m here to give you the low-down on what some of these coffees mean, along with tips on how to order them.
+Rather than just pointing at the menu and saying, “I want that thing,” I’m here to give you the low-down on what some of this stuff means, along with tips on how to go about ordering coffee in general.